Mario8433/vmzhoard/README.md

 Currently, the website supports the following functions:

-- Create pages and manage with an indexing system
+- Create pages (currently unusable) and manage with an indexing system
 - Create user, login, logout

+Functions under maintenance:

+- Create pages

 More functions comming in the future...